How To Connect Two Monitors To Your MacBook Pro

 Frequently Asked Questions

-How do I configure the monitor arrangement on my MacBook Pro after connecting two external monitors?
+How do I configure the monitor arrangement on my MacBook Pro after connecting two external displays?

 After connecting two monitors to your MacBook Pro, you can configure the monitor arrangement using System Settings.
 Click the Apple icon and open System Settings, then select the Displays option in the left sidebar.
 Click on the Arrange button and then configure your monitor arrangement in the right pane by dragging and dropping the tiles to correspond with your layout.
 You can also change the options for each monitor to extend or mirror.